AI Analysis Token (AIAT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 AI Analysis Token Historical Price

-According to the latest data gathered on AI Analysis Token live price page, the current price of AI Analysis Token is 0.369614USD.
+According to the latest data gathered on AI Analysis Token live price page, the current price of AI Analysis Token is 0.36742USD.
 The circulating supply of AI Analysis Token(AIAT) is

 In the past 24 hours, AI Analysis Token has shown a price movement of